-Who doesn’t love a good sale?
+Do you practice smart shopping?
+Who doesn't love a good sale?
 I try to wait for sales before I buy clothes or big items, like luggage.
 Sometimes, though, the cutest outfit shows up on an email in my inbox and I just have to have it.
 Not smart, I know, because it will be on sale in a month.
-THAT’S when sales can save you money.
+THAT'S when sales can save you money.

 Busy?
 Pin this to your Pinterest board for later.